Anyvoc — FAQ

 .xlsx,.xls,.ods, or.fodsfile (Excel, legacy Excel, LibreOffice / OpenOffice).
 The first sheet is read and converted to the same format as CSV — column A becomes the learning word, column B the translation.

-review and edit before tapping Save.
-Available to every tier,
+can review and edit before tapping Save.
+Available to

 Google Sheets: there's no direct integration — but you can File → Download → Microsoft Excel (.xlsx) or OpenDocument (.ods) in Google Sheets, then import the downloaded file with the button above.